 Here are some of my favourite paper flower crafters:

-Brianna from Bloom in the Black is a good friend of mine that I met at a blogging conference.
+Brianna from Craft your happy place is a good friend of mine that I met at a blogging conference.
 Her style is fabulous.
 I’m completely in love with how she decorated her girls’ bedroom.
 In it, she made these paper flower lanterns.
 They are amazing and so easy to make.
 Go check them out!

-Another blogger I like that makes beautiful flowers is Abbi from Abbi Kirsten Collections.
+Another girl I like that makes beautiful flowers is my friend Abbi from Abbi Kirsten Collections.
 She has a wide variety of them from giant flowers to tiny ones!
 Go take a look!

 I hope you’re going to try to make some paper flowers.
 Tell me in the comments if you do and how you liked it.